bitdisaster/electron-windows-secondary-tiles/README.md

 ```

 ## Sending notifications to a Secondary tiles
 Each Tile can be a receiver of notifications.
 The notifications can be differently formatted.
 The content and layout is defined via XML snippets.
-See the documentation here.
+See the documentation [`here`](https://docs.microsoft.com/en-us/uwp/schemas/tiles/tilesschema/schema-root).
 BEWARE: Secondary Tile notifcations are broken in the Fall Creators Update and will crash the App.
 Microsoft is aware and ships a fix in RS4.

 ### Example 6: